nlp-unibuc/nlp-unibuc-website/content/pages/projects/cotohili.md

 # Articles

+1. Liviu P Dinu, Ioan-Bogdan Iordache, and Ana Sabina Uban.
+"CoToHiLi at SIGTYP 2023: Ensemble Models for Cognate and Derivative Words Detection."
+Proceedings of the 4th Workshop on Research in Computational Linguistic Typology and Multilingual NLP (co-located with EACL 2023), Dubrovnik, Croatia.
+Association for Computational Linguistics.
+2023.
-1. Alina Maria Cristea, Anca Dinu, Liviu P. Dinu, Simona Georgescu, Ana Sabina Uban, Laurențiu Zoicaș, 2022.
+2. Alina Maria Cristea, Anca Dinu, Liviu P. Dinu, Simona Georgescu, Ana Sabina Uban, Laurențiu Zoicaș, 2022.
    CoToHiLi at LSCDiscovery: the Role of Linguistic Features inPredicting Semantic Change.
    In Proceedings of the 3rd Workshop on Computational Approaches to Historical Language Change (LChange @ ACL 2022), pages 187-192, May 26-27, 2022, Dublin, Ireland.
    [[PDF](https://aclanthology.org/2022.lchange-1.20.pdf)]